marsolmos/jigsaw-toxic-comment-challenge/README.md

 3. Experimentation
   Use notebooks in `notebooks/` for exploratory data analysis, feature engineering, or testing new model ideas.

+4. Results and conclusions
+  Final results and conclusions can be found on `docs/project_report.rst`.
+More details about the whole project can be found on the rest of the docs folder.

 ## 📁 Project structure

 ```bash